zk1tty/rebrowse-app/README.md

 ```
 The application will be available at `http://127.0.0.1:7860`

-### Step 7: Use FireFox or Safari to open 127.0.0.1:7860
+### Step 6: Use FireFox or Safari to open 127.0.0.1:7860
 - DO NOT use Chrome to open this web app.
 - Open Safari or FIrefox, and go to "http://127.0.0.1:7860"

-### Step 8: Run a clean Chrome with CDP session
+### Step 7: Run a clean Chrome with CDP session
-To enable the agent to use your personal Chrome browser, you need to start Chrome with specific flags:

-1. First, identify your Chrome application path:
-   - macOS: `/Applications/Google Chrome.app/Contents/MacOS/Google Chrome`
-   - Windows: `C:\Program Files\Google\Chrome\Application\chrome.exe`
-   - Linux: `/usr/bin/google-chrome`

-2. Execute Chrome with the following flags:
-    ⚠️ Replace {username}with your OS username, and {path to the project root}.
-    ⚠️ I'm temporary making the test profile on the same project file, and name it `/custom_chrome_profile` for debuging purpose.
+⚠️ I'm temporary making the test profile on the same
+project file, and name it `/custom_chrome_profile` for debuging purpose.

+1. create a new clean chrome profile
     ```
     mkdir -p custom_chrome_profile
     ```

-    Then run this Chrome using this new profile.
+2. Run this Chrome using this new profile.

     ```bash
-    # macOS example
-    "/Applications/Google Chrome.app/Contents/MacOS/Google Chrome" \
-    --remote-debugging-port=9222 \
-    --user-data-dir="/Users/{username}/{path to the project root}/custom_chrome_profile" \
-    --no-first-run \
-    --no-default-browser-check
+    sh run_custom_chrome.sh
     ```

 3. Make sure that devtool websocket session is available
     ```
     DevTools listening on ws://127.0.0.1:9222/devtools/browser/1bbd94a9-aed9-4462-bc25-fddec9d9663c
     ```
-4. Setting up a new Chrome profile
+4. Login web apps on a new Chrome profile
    In this process, you will create a new Chrome profile to be used by browser-agents.
     - log in to your web accounts: X, LinkedIn, Youtube, etc.
     - if browser-agent can skip this process, then easier to handle executions.

-### Step 9: Ready to play ^^
+### Step 8: Ready to play ^^
 - Go to "Choose Agent" tab
 - PItck up Preset Task
 - Try "Run Agent"